5 Best Accessible Vegan Cafés in London

 Mildreds is a staple of the London vegan scene for a reason.
 Their Camden branch is particularly impressive for its accessibility.
 The entrance is completely step-free at street level with a wide doorway that makes entry easy for powerchair users.

-The interior features minimalist decor and muted colours.
-This makes it a great choice if you prefer a space that is not visually overwhelming.
+The interior features minimalist decor and muted colours, making it a great choice if you prefer a space that is not visually overwhelming.
 The accessible toilet is on-site and requires a RADAR key, though the staff always have one on hand if you do not carry your own.

 5. Purezza – Camden